Skip to main content

 What Are Nitrate Compounds?

-Nitrate compounds are a group of chemicals with relatively low toxicity to humans compared to many other TRI compounds.
-However, these compounds have the potential to cause increased algal growth leading to eutrophication in the aquatic environment.
+Nitrate compounds are often formed as byproducts during wastewater treatment processes such as the neutralization of nitric acid.
+They tend to have relatively low toxicity to humans compared to many other TRI compounds.
+However, nitrate compounds can cause increased algal growth which can lead to oxygen depletion in aquatic ecosystems, a process called eutrophication.
 See EPA’s Nutrient Pollution webpage for more information about the issue of eutrophication.

 Previous Next